Five-a-side football: Rules

 Headers are allowed.
 There is no protocol of deliberate handball versus accidental handball - the referee needs to make a decision based on the distance from where the ball was hit.

 Yellow cards may result in the offending player being sent to the "sin bin" for a predetermined length of time.
 Red cards work in the same way as the 11-a-side game, the offending player being dismissed from the match.

 Charging/sliding tackles are awarded a yellow card.

-Additionally, metal studded boots cannot be worn, as this would damage the playing surface.
+Additionally, metal studded boots cannot be worn in an indoor arena, as this would damage the playing surface.
 Players are also required to wear shin guards, but enforcement of this is usually at the discretion of the referee.

 Five-a-side is commonly played informally, and the rules are therefore flexible and are sometimes decided immediately before play begins; this is in contrast to futsal, for which official laws are published by FIFA.
+However, there have been many official and more formal Five-a-side matches in which the laws are often determined by the officiators and pre-existing rules.

 The English FA have drawn up a full list of laws for the small-sided game which expands upon the rules outlined above and includes minimum/maximum pitch dimensions as well as technicalities on free-kicks and other parts of the game.
+Many of these laws follow upon that of traditional football, however there certainly exist some key differences.
+One of these being the disallowance for outfielders to enter either Penalty Area.
+If an attacking outfielder enters the opposing penalty area, whether with the intent to score or not, a referee will stop the game and restart play with the defending goalkeeper.
+Additionally if a defending outfielder enters their own penalty area, the defending team will be penalized by the opposing team being awarded a free kick.
+While headers are allowed in play, the Head Height rule prevents the ball from being passed or shot above the head.
+The height is typically determined by the height of the tallest person on the field, but is not set in stone and ultimately up to referee/officiator determination.
+If the referee determines the ball has been passed or kicked over head height, a free kick will be awarded against the offending player.
+An exception is to be made if the ball reaches this height after being hit off of a goalpost or being thrown from a goalkeeper.

+Fitness and conditioning

+Five-a-side football commonly requires players to perform shorter sprints, rapid changes in directions and constant movement under minimal rest.
+Players usually focus on explosive speed drills, interval training, as well as dynamic warm-ups to prepare for the intensity.
+Training programs for five-a-side often emphasize quick reflexes, close ball control and tactical awareness.